 Easy to get hooked on, hard to get off of… Antidepressants such as Ativan, Xanax, Prozac, Paxil and Lexapro drugs prescribed to patients without a mental health condition were more likely provided to white women between the ages of 35-64 and patients with public insurance and chronic medical conditions, such as diabetes and heart disease along with people complaining of nervousness, sleep problems, sexual dysfunction and an inability to quit smoking.
-The Journal of Clinical Psychiatry that half of all patients who take these psychiatric meds never see a psychiatrist.
+The Journal of Clinical Psychiatry that half of all patients who take these psychiatric meds never even see a psychiatrist.

-Perceived value, look at the facts: St. John's Wort; in a 2005 depression study, this ancient herbal remedy had a 50 percent remission rate in just six weeks, while Paxil had the usual drug/placebo response at just 35 percent.
+Look at the facts: St. John’s Wort; in a 2005 depression study, this ancient herbal remedy had a 50 percent remission rate in just six weeks, while Paxil had the usual drug/placebo response at just 35 percent.
 But Paxil came with a laundry list of lingering effects: insomnia (79 percent of patients), sadness (71 percent), concentration problems (70 percent), low energy (63 percent).
 GlaxoSmithKline looked at data on 15,000 patients from 57 trials, and found a 7 times increase with Paxil users attempted suicides versus those who took a placebo.

 Paxil is involved in 37 percent of all antidepressant-linked suicides.